simpleidserver/FaasNet/docs/documentation/eventmesh/plugins.md

 # Plugins

-EventMesh server supports plugins.
+EventMesh Peer supports plugins.
 Plugins extend core functionality in a variety of ways:
-* Support more protocols.
+* Support more communication protocols.
 * Support more sink connectors.
-A sink connector consumes records from an event store or message broker and stream the data events to the EventMesh server.
+A sink connector consumes records from an event store or message broker and stream the data events to the EventMesh cluster.
 * Support more discovery methods.
 To form a cluster, new nodes need to be able to discover their peers.

 ## Install a plugin